BucketEars - Finish up and go sailing

 It is a spinnaker made from a leftover junk Dolphin Sr. Sail (that is like a sunfish).
 I previously made a spinnaker by sewing together 2 bed sheets, but it wasn't big enough.

-The boom shown here has jaws that hold against the mast.
+The boom shown here is one I acquired in a swap deal and this was the first time I was trying it out.
+It has jaws that hold against the mast.
 I tried it for a while but then switched back to a conventional sprit boom.